navidrome/website/content/en/docs/Installation/pre-built-binaries.md

 #### Update and Install Prerequisites

-Ensure your OS is up to date and install [ffmpeg](https://ffmpeg.org/download.html).
+Ensure your system is up to date and install [ffmpeg](https://ffmpeg.org/download.html).

 ```
 sudo apt update